 The Orlando region is home to top-notch flight safety and pilot training programs with direct connections to Central Florida’s renowned simulation industry.
-An attractive home for aviation training centers, Orlando is primed to meet the demands of the fast-growing aviation industry with its high-quality talent pipeline, advanced simulation and training cluster, aviation training infrastructure and regional assets including two world-class international airports.
+An attractive home for aviation training centers, Orlando is primed to meet the demands of the fast-growing aviation industry with its high-quality talent pipeline, advanced simulation and training cluster and assets including two world-class international airports.

 Commercial airlines JetBlue and Allegiant Airlines both have large training centers in Orlando.
 JetBlue University, located at Orlando International Airport, hosts nearly every one of the company’s 1,500 new hires annually for a two-day orientation.
 JetBlue “U” also features state-of-the-art, full-motion aircraft simulators in which pilots are trained and tested on the aircraft’s systems, procedures, maneuvers and leadership abilities.
 Across town, Allegiant Airlines is building a $25 million, 45,000-square-foot training center located at Orlando Sanford International Airport.
 This facility, including a full range flight simulator, will instruct 150 pilots, 500 flight attendants and 100 mechanics annually.

 The commercial airline industry is especially in need of trained pilots, and Orlando is uniquely situated to meet these industry demands.
 In a recent study, Canadian Aviation Electronics (CAE) found that the global commercial fleet will need 440,000 active pilots by 2027.
 The report also projects that the industry will need 255,000 new airline pilots in 10 years to offset the effect of retirement as well as industry growth.
 Orlando has the second highest flight training employment in the country, with almost four times the amount of flight training jobs as the national average.

 L-3 Airline Academy located at Sanford Orlando International Airport.